 Your first step is to eliminate the bad input and signals that come from specific food groups.

 You can think of food as information and the information that you put into your body sends signals to activate or inactive certain genes.

-In this way, food is more important than just a product which helps you survive, it is a product which helps you thrive.
+In this way, food is more important than just a product that helps you survive, it is a product that helps you thrive.

 If you can eliminate negative information (unhealthy food groups) then you are one step closer to feeling better.

-I've compiled a list of foods which should be avoided if you have PCOS because they are considered negative input/negative information to your body.
+I’ve compiled a list of foods that should be avoided if you have PCOS because they are considered negative input/negative information to your body.